tawernke/MeetMe/README.md

 ### Environment variables

 In the root of the back-end directory is a template .env file that will need to be filled in with a Yelp API key.
-A Yelp API key can be obatined using the instruction [here](https://www.yelp.ca/developers/documentation/v3/authentication)
+A Yelp API key can be obatined using the instructions [here](https://www.yelp.ca/developers/documentation/v3/authentication)

 ## Running the app

-Once the database is all setup and the environment variables set, the app can be started by navigating to the back-end directory then running the following command, then navigating to the front-end directory and runnig the same command.
+Once the database is all setup and the environment variables set, the app can be started by navigating to the back-end directory then running the following command, then navigating to the front-end directory and running the same command.

 ```
 npm start